NHERI-SimCenter/WE-UQ/Examples/weuq-0012/README.rst

 Preparation of "Wind Force Time History File"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The experimental records should first be post-processed by the user such that **wind force time histories applied at each floor and each component** can be directly imported in WE-UQ at the EVT tab.
-The dataset can be imported as either a matlab binary file or a json file.
+The experimental records should first be reformatted by the user such that **wind force time histories recorded at each floor in x-, y-, and z- directions (Fx, Fy, and Tz, respectively)** can be directly imported in WE-UQ in the EVT tab.
+The dataset can be imported as either a MATLAB binary file or a json file.
 Additionally, the model-scale dimensions and additional information on the experiment should be provided.
-Please refer to :ref:`the user manual<lblExperimentalWindForce>` for the list of variables the file should contain.
-In this example, the variables in the below table is imported as a json file.
+Please refer to :ref:`the User Manual<lblExperimentalWindForce>` for the list of variables the file should contain.
+In this example, the variables in the table below are imported as a json file.
 Note that the x- and y- directional forces and z-directional moments at each of the 25 stories are recorded for 32 sec with dt=0.0016 sec (20,000 time points).
-The reference wind speed (Vref) was measured on top of the building model.
+The reference wind speed (Vref) was measured at top of the building model.

 .. table:: Variables imported to WE-UQ